react-component/field-form/README.md

 ```

 **Notice: Now if your validator return an `Error(message)`, not need to get error by `e => e.message`.
 FieldForm will handle this.**

+## 🔥 `preserve` is no need anymore

+In `rc-form` you should use `preserve` to keep a value cause Form will auto remove a value from Field removed.
+Field Form will always keep the value in the Form whatever Field removed.